MCPHub LabRegistryjgravelle/jdatamunch-mcp

 Column-level retrieval

-Understand a dataset's full schema โ€” types, cardinality, null rates, value distributions, samples โ€” in a single sub-10ms call.
+Understand a dataset's full schema โ€” types, cardinality, null rates, value distributions, samples, and natural-language summaries โ€” in a single sub-10ms call.
 No rows loaded.

 Filtered row retrieval